avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Take entrainment into account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Snow entrainment can be added to the simulation.
+One must provide an entrainment file and set the
+``simType`` to ``ent``, ``entres`` or ``available``
+(see :ref:`com1DFAAlgorithm:Initialize release, entrainment and resistance areas`).
-In the entrainment areas, particles can entrain mass through erosion or plowing process.
+In the entrainment areas defined by the entrainment file, particles can entrain mass through erosion or plowing process.
 In both mechanisms, one must account for three things:

     - The change of mass due to the entrainment.